 I have followed a practice of writing one comprehensive article after every 12 posts – one that connects all the previous thoughts.
-The first such comprehensive article was ‘Enabling organizations to play the high-risk, high-reward sport – INNOVATION’ and the second one was ‘Innovation sport – Established company vs Startup’ .
+The first such comprehensive article was ‘Innovation is an organizational sport’ and the second one was ‘Why is innovation sport very tough’ .
 Continuing with the same practice, I am weaving the previous 13 posts in this article.

 I have taken a position that Innovation is the best organizational sport.
 Like any other sport, it is exciting to play as it has uncertainty and risks, it results in winners and losers for every game (innovation), allows players to make mistakes and learn and finally it is rewarding for the players, stakeholders and audience.
 The captain of this sport is whom I call the Chief Innovation Officer (or one may call Chief Innovation Evangelist) for whom I detailed the Job Description in one of the posts.
 For any organization that wants it employees to play this sport and improve fast, the role is important, but I am not suggesting companies to necessarily create a position to perform this role – It could be managed by anyone else – CEO, Chief Strategy Officer or someone else.

 Innovators in the organization are the players of this sport.
 Unlike other sport, players for this sport certainly constitute – Bosses/managers of innovators although they may not be in action!
 I explained in details that people who regularly play this sport never undergo the midlife crisis, which hits much early these days.